 Best time to see wildflowers: July – August

-Another fantastic and easy wildflower hike – perfect for a meandering stroll, a mountain picnic, and bouncy kids.
-This trail explores the wildflower meadows of the High Cascades, without the strenuous climbing.
-This can be a busy place on summer weekends, so if you’re looking for solitude, shoot for a weekday.
 The National Forest Service also recommends hiking the trail clockwise to reduce the number of people you run into.
-Masses of lupines and red paintbrush are prolific until the end of July, but be warned – so are the mosquitoes!
-Want to explore more wildflower hikes in Oregon?
-Check out the Best Summer Wildflower Hikes in the Central Cascades.
+Masses of lupines and red paintbrushes are prolific until the end of July, but be warned – so are the mosquitoes!

 Bar Island, Acadia National Park: Bar Harbor, Maine